 First make sure that Apps on your computer are allowed to access Microphone and Camera.

-1. Go to Settings > Privacy > Camera > enable Allow Apps to access your Camera option in the right-pane.
+1. Go to Settings > Privacy & Security > Camera > enable Camera access by moving the slider to ON position.

-2. Next, select Microphone in the left-pane and enable Allow Apps to access Camera hardware option.
+2. Next, select Microphone in the left-pane and enable Microphone access by moving the slider to ON position.

 2. Allow Skype to Access Webcam & Microphone